 Open Studio :

-- Fusing open studio.
-Bring or purchase your own glass , eye protection, scoring tool, and create projects.
+- Fusing open studio: Bring or purchase your own glass , eye protection, scoring tool, and create projects.
 Enjoy access to tools, kilns and equipment.
-Kiln space and firing fees based on number of projects or kiln .
+Kiln space and firing fees based on number of projects/which kiln .
 No reservations are required, just drop in during one of our scheduled sessions or call to arrange other times.
 Open studio is a non teaching time for those who work independently.
-Firing : $15 /small kiln , $25/ large kiln.
+Firing fees (fuse/slump/cast) include kiln shelf paper $25/firing.
+Intermediate artists are expected to provide firing program(s) specific to their project, type and thickness of glass.
+Artists may program kilns with permission of studio director.
 Prerequisite: Introduction to Glass Fusing and Slumping or equivalent experience.
 Cost: $10/ hour

-- Fusing.
-Supervised open studio: need a review or help with a project ?
+- Fusing Supervised open studio: need a review or help with a project ?
 Supervised open studio provides assistance with projects learned in class.
-Guided studio time offers support but not to learn new techniques (see Private Classes).
+Supervised studio time offers support but not new techniques (see Private Classes).
 Bring your own scoring tool and eye protection.
 Cost:$25/ hour, by appointment.
+Please allow at least two days advance for reservations.

 - Flamework Open Torch: Bring or purchase your own glass and protective eyewear.
 Choice of 12 different torches including Bethlehem, GTT, Nortel, Carlisle, Wale.
 Prerequisite: Introduction to Flamework , equivalent experience and permission of the studio director.
-Please schedule an orientation prior to first open torch session.
-Fees: $12/hour soft glass. $18/borosilicate.
+Please schedule your no cost orientation prior to first open torch session.
+Fees: $12/hour soft glass. $14/borosilicate.

 - 10 hour pre packs discounted.
 Always includes kiln annealing.